lpassig/coding-blog-boilerplate/posts/pillars-of-well-architected-azure-workloads.md

 The Azure Well-Architected Framework is a set of guiding principles, recommendations and approaches that can be used to improve the quality of your  workload.
 The framework consists of five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.

 ## Cost Optimization
-As a wrote already in one of my previous blog post, transparency and especially cost transparency is crucial when building a solution in the cloud.
+As a wrote already in one of my [previous blog posts](https://lennart.coding.blog/successful-cloud-adoption-primer), transparency and especially cost transparency is crucial when building a solution in the cloud.
 The idea of becoming a Profit Center instead of a Cost Center is quite important.

 **<center><blockquote>Managing costs to maximize the value delivered!</center></blockquote>**